Generic Name: dexrazoxane (DEX-ra-ZOX-ane)

 - If Zinecard comes into contact with the skin, wash it off right away with soap and water.

-- If you miss a dose of Zinecard, contact your doctor right away.
+- If you miss a dose of Zinecard, call your doctor to find out what to do.

 Ask your health care provider any questions you may have about how to use Zinecard.